 What resolution should I encode for YouTube?

 1080p (1920×1080) is ideal for most creators.
 It qualifies as HD on YouTube with a higher streaming bitrate allocation, loads fast, and looks sharp on virtually all screens.
-For 4K content you need a YouTube channel in good standing; the free tool on this page encodes up to 1080p.
+The public tool previews up to 720p; account jobs support full 1080p+ production output.

 Why does my YouTube video look blurry after uploading?